 Step 3: Simulate a real driving scenario

 Accelerating requires shifting to higher gears.
-In general, manual transmissions require shifting when your vehicles reaches about 3,000 rpm, or when the engine seems to be overworking; keep an eye on the tachometer if you’re not sure when to shift.
-With the engine still off, practice accelerating to 15 miles per hour or so and switching from first to second to third gear.
-Practice depressing the clutch and manually shifting up through fourth gear.
-Imagine you see a traffic signal in the distance.
+In general, you should shift when your vehicle reaches about 3,000 rpm, or when the engine seems to be overworking.
+Keep an eye on the tachometer if you’re not sure when to shift, and make sure you never exceed the redline; you’ll damage the engine if you do.
+With the engine still off, practice mentally accelerating to about 15mph and switching from first to second gear.
+Shift into third, stay there for a few seconds, then imagine you see a traffic signal that’s about to turn red in the distance.
+It’s time to downshift.

-Downshifting requires shifting into lower gears.
-If the engine seems to be puttering, you’ll need to downshift in order to bring the engine revolutions up and access more power.
+Downshifting means shifting into lower gears.
+If the engine seems to be puttering, you’ll need to downshift in order to bring its revolutions up and access more power.
 Depress the clutch and carefully maneuver the gearshift from third gear to second gear to practice downshifting.
-Just like accelerating, make sure you slowly depress the gas pedal while simultaneously releasing the clutch.
-This instructional video may help you to visualize the correct action.
+This instructional video helps you visualize the correct action.

-Coming to a complete stop requires drivers to depress the clutch and maneuver the gearshift into neutral, the position conveniently located in between gears.
-Neutral isn’t typically indicated on the gear shifter, but once you maneuver the stick into the correct position, you can take your foot off the clutch while keeping the car running without stalling.
+Coming to a complete stop requires pressing the clutch and shifting into neutral, the position conveniently located in between gears.
+Neutral isn’t typically indicated on the gear shifter, but it’s easy to find.
+Once you maneuver the stick into the correct position, you can take your foot off the clutch while keeping the car running without stalling.

 Step 4: Start slow and repeat

-Practicing with the engine off is a great start (no pun intended), but it doesn’t quite compare to the real-world scenarios you’ll face on the road.
-The next step is to actually practice driving, preferably in a flat area relatively devoid of traffic and pedestrians — parking lots, back roads, etc. Secluded and low-traffic locations also provide plenty of time should you stall the engine.
-Try not to panic when it happens though; engine stalls inevitably go hand-in-hand with learning to drive a stick.
+Practicing with the engine off doesn’t quite compare to the real-world scenarios you’ll face on the road.
+The next step is to actually practice driving, preferably on a flat surface without traffic or pedestrians — parking lots, back roads, etc. Secluded and low-traffic locations also give you plenty of time to get going again if you stall the engine.
+Try not to panic when it happens, though; engine stalls inevitably go hand-in-hand with learning to drive a stick.

-Although you could practice alone so long as you possess a valid driver’s license, consider bringing along a friend who knows how to drive stick.
+Although you can practice alone, consider bringing along a friend who knows how to drive stick.
 To start the vehicle, make sure the car is in neutral, press down the clutch, and turn the ignition key.
 Once you’ve selected first gear, slowly drive forward when the car starts, releasing the clutch while simultaneously pressing the gas pedal.
 Whatever you do, don’t accelerate too fast.
-When the tachometer reads more than 3,000, or you’re going roughly 15 mph, press down on the clutch and shift from first to second gear before releasing it, and repeat until you reach your desired speed.
-Master this technique, and you’ll be ready to take the Toyota Supra for a spin — assuming it ever gets a manual transmission.
+When the tachometer reads more than 3,000, or you’re going roughly 15mph, press down on the clutch and shift from first to second gear before releasing it, and repeat until you reach your desired speed.
+Master this technique, and you’ll be ready to take cars like the Mazda MX-5 Miata for a spin.

 Starting on a hill